johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 You replace `YOUR-SPREADSHEET-ID` with the ID you kept hold of earlier.

-In order to manipulate the data you need to include a callback too — that's where `YOUR-CALLBACK` comes in.
+In order to manipulate the data you need to include a callback too — that’s where `YOUR-CALLBACK` comes in.
 In my case, I called it `onDataLoaded`; which we'll come back to.

 That gave me this: